rljacobson/TIOFPL/README.md

 It is unlikely that I will typeset the entire book—or even half of it.
 I have already done the hard part of obsessively reproducing the typography and layout.
 It would only take a dozen or so people typesetting a chapter each to complete the whole thing, so pull requests are certainly welcome.

 Thank you again to Simon and to the many other scholars who have provided me countless hours of pleasure being lost in your books.

 Sincerely,

 Robert Jacobson

 [CONTRIBUTING](CONTRIBUTING.md)

+# Progress

+- [X] 1 Introduction
+- [ ] Part I Compiling High-Level Functional Languages
+	- [X] 2 The Lambda Calculus
+	- [X] 3 Translating A High-Level Functional Language
+	- [X] Into The Lambda Calculus
+	- [X] 4 Structured Types And The Semantics Of Pattern-Matching
+	- [X] 5 Efficient Compilation Of Pattern-Matching
+	- [X] 6 Transforming The Enriched Lambda Calculus
+	- [X] 7 List Comprehensions
+	- [ ] 8 Polymorphic Type-Checking
+	- [ ] 9 A Type-Checker
+- [ ] Part II Graph Reduction
+	- [ ] 10 Program Representation
+	- [ ] 11 Selecting The Next Redex
+	- [ ] 12 Graph Reduction Of Lambda Expressions
+	- [ ] 13 Supercombinators And Lambda-Lifting
+	- [ ] 14 Recursive Supercombinators
+	- [ ] 15 Fully-Lazy Lambda-Lifting
+	- [ ] 16 Sk Combinators
+	- [ ] 17 Storage Management And Garbage Collection
+- [ ] Part III Advanced Graph Reduction
+	- [ ] 18 The G-Machine
+	- [ ] 19 G-Code - Definition And Implementation
+	- [ ] 20 Optimizations To The G-Machine
+	- [ ] 21 Optimizing Generalized Tail Calls
+	- [ ] 22 Strictness Analysis
+	- [ ] 23 The Pragmatics Of Graph Reduction
+	- [ ] 24 Parallel Graph Reduction
+- [ ] Appendix An Introduction To Miranda™